-Imazapic is a selective pre- and post-emergent herbicide without EU regulatory approval for use.
+Imazapic is a selective pre- and post-emergent herbicide.
 It has a high aqueous solubility, is volatile and, based on its chemical properties, is moderately mobile and may leach to groundwater.
 It is may be persistent in soil systems but usually degrades quickly in aquatic systems via photolysis.
 It has a low mammalian toxicity and has a high potential for bioaccumulation.
 It has a low level of toxicity to birds but is more toxic to aquatic life and honey bees.

 The following alerts are based on the data in the tables below.
 An absence of an alert does not imply the substance has no implications for human health, biodiversity or the environment but just that we do not have the data to form a judgement.

 Environmental fate High alert: Persistent; GUS: High leachability

 A selective herbicide used for both the pre- and post-emergent control of some grasses and broad-leaved weeds.

 Example pests controlled

 Annual and perennial grasses and some broad-leaved weeds

 Date COPR inclusion expires